mdimasba/GAME-CONFIG/README.md

-# GAME-CONFIG
+# Game Remote Config

-Public configuration for game projects
+This repository contains public configuration files used for remote feature flags and availability checks.